thinkerbot/ts/README.md

     ./test_script -s -c  # this
     ./test_script -sc    # not this!

+Shared examples do not work with DASH - the `. ts . files...` syntax relies on the dot operator to set arguments which dot in DASH does not do.
+There isn't actually anything in the POSIX spec that says it should, but it's a break in the conventions used by other shells.

 ## INSTALLATION

 Add `ts` to your PATH (or execute it directly).
 A nice way of doing so is to